 5. Best Shoes for Sesamoiditis

-Sesamoiditis is a foot condition affecting athletes taking part in high-impact sports that put excessive pressure in the forefoot.
+Sesamoiditis is a foot condition affecting athletes who take part in high-impact sports that can put too much stress on the forefoot.
 The common symptom of sesamoiditis is pain in the joint under the big toe which makes it difficult to bend or straighten.
 The best shoes for sesamoiditis give excellent cushion in the ball of the foot.
 You may need a shoe with a rocker sole because they don’t allow too much bending in the forefoot at the end of your step.

 6. Best Shoes for Shin Splints

-7. Best Shoes for Hammertoes
+7. Best Shoes for Hammer toes

-A hammertoe is a deformity affecting the middle toes causing them to bend.
+A hammer toe is a deformity affecting the middle toes causing them to bend.
 This is the foot condition that is easy to correct but may require surgery if left unchecked for a long time.
 The best shoes for hammer toes have firm sole but soft in the upper portion of the toe box.

-9. Best Shoes for Arthritis (Joint Disorder)
+9. Best Shoes for Arthritis

 Arthritis is a painful joint disorder that has over a hundred forms.
 When arthritis affects your knees and feet, the pain becomes unbearable.
-The best shoes for arthritis have excellent cushioning and shock absorption systems that can create a soft impact.
+The best shoes for arthritis have excellent cushion and shock absorption systems that can create a soft impact.
 And they can redirect the force gently away from the affected areas.

 10. Best Shoes for Bunions